All Episodes

 Chuck Schumer, according to the New York Post, has compiled a powerhouse list of more than 200 fat cat supporters for his reelection, including some of President Bush's top fundraisers.

-The New York Post has learned that the list, which the Democrats campaign will make public today, includes a dozen of George Bush's top contributors.
+The New York Post has learned that the list which the Democrats' campaign will make public today includes a dozen of George Bush's top contributors, the so-called Rangers and Pioneers, who have pledged to raise up to 200 grand.

-Former AIG chairman Hank Greenberg, who is a huge Republican and raised a lot of money for George W. Bush.
+Other Bush pioneers and Rangers, those raising 200,000 or more, supporting Chuck Schumer, include Bear Stearns Chairman James Kaine, former AIG chairman Hank Greenberg, who is a huge Republican and raised a lot of money for George W. Bush.

 Both Bushes.

-Woody Johnson owns the New York Jets.
+Woody Johnson owns the New York Jets, Johnson Johnson Air, Henry Kravis of Colbert, Kravis, and Roberts.

-Merrill Lynch Chairman Stan O'Neill and Goldman Sachs, former CEO, Hank Paulson, who's a Democrat.
+John Mack, CEO of Credit Suisse First Boston, Merrill Lynch Chairman Stan O'Neill, and Goldman Sachs, former CEO, Hank Paulson, who's a Democrat.

-So he's out there ripping these very it's what I said the other day.
+So he's out there ripping these very, it's what I said the other day.

-In public, these people are to be skewered, they are to be savaged.
+In public, these people are to be skewered.

 Makes me sick.